ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/impairments/index.rst

 By including both the cause and impairment in a single modeling component, they are no longer independent which solves our prior problems of overlap.
-In addition, you can define part of the model to overlap - for example states could inlcude diabetes, blindness due to diabetes, and blindness due to other causes.
+In addition, you can define part of the model to overlap - for example states could include diabetes, blindness due to diabetes, and blindness due to other causes.

 Including cause models structured in this way does sometimes lead to strange "predictive"